mmarcincin/HB-DRM-free-bulk-downloader/README.txt

 - ~fullbundle (default, fully qualified bundle name)
 - ~keybundle (bundle name is represented by key value from purchase link)
 - ~if_title-60_file-30 (conditional filename shortening: if title length is longer than 60, shorten filename length including extension to 30; values can be modified)
-- ~if_title-0_file-0 (to disable conditional file shortnening if you enabled it earlier in links.txt)
+- ~if_title-0_file-0 (default, to disable conditional file shortnening if you enabled it earlier in links.txt)
-- they can be used in one line as well like: ~keybundle, if_title-60_file-30
+- they can be used in one line as well like: ~keybundle,if_title-60_file-30
 - example:
 	- bundle title: Humble Book Bundle_ Cybersecurity presented by Wiley
 	- ebook title: Practical Reverse Engineering_ x86_ x64_ ARM_ Windows Kernel_ Reversing Tools_ and Obfuscation